developmentseed/stylewriter/README.md

 **Currently the 'master' branch of this repository is used for developing version 2 of StyleWriter, compatible with version 2 of TileLiteLive.
 Use the 'v1' branch for compatibility with version 1.**

+### Changes from v1

+* The location of the data file is now owned by the view style plugin, rather than the layer.

 Here's a quick guide to StyleWriter!

 StyleWriter is tailored to choropleth maps.
 It collaborates with a verson of